samueladam/django-mfstorage/README.rst

 This Django FileSystemStorage will save files under a path with 3 sub-directories.

-Sub-directories are 2 hexadecimal characters long, which makes 256*256*256 = 16777216 directories.
+Sub-directories are 2 hexadecimal characters long, which makes 256*256*256 = 16777216 directories max.

 The main reason is to limit the number of files per directory for easy listing and increased performance with some old file systems.